guoquheweilai/CarND-Term1-P1-LaneLines/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.
+1. Converted the images to grayscale.
+2. Applied the gaussian noise kernel.
+3. Applied Canny transform
+4. Applied an image mask
+5. Applied hough lines transform
+6. Draw transparent lines on the image
+(Optional)7.
+Save image to the subdirectory "test_images_output" with prefix "output_"

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]